stevearc/flywheel/doc/topics/models/data_types.rst

     import cPickle as pickle

     class PickleType(TypeDefinition):
-        data_type = pickle #  name you use to reference this type aliases = ['pickle'] # alternate names that reference this type ddb_data_type = BINARY # data type of the field in dynamo
+        type = pickle #  name you use to reference this type aliases = ['pickle'] # alternate names that reference this type ddb_data_type = BINARY # data type of the field in dynamo